-Things Fall Apart is a part-fictional, part-documentary film following the recent grassroots protests of Coventry City Football Club supporters.
+Things Fall Apart is a part-fictional, part-documentary film following the recent grassroots protests of Coventry City Football Club supporters, during the exile of the club to Northampton during the 2013/2014 season.
 The film depicts a disenfranchised community and a local battle for the intangible values of place, identity and belonging, in which a major international hedge fund appears to hold the cards.

 The drone of bagpipes echoes eerily across the slope, its spell cast down upon the scruffy stadium below.
 The Last Post.
 The piper on the Hill is flanked by a silent crowd, all facing front, eyes cast down towards Sixfields.
 We wanna go home, we wanna go home...